Speakers

 Professor Thomas Langer is a board-certified Anesthesiologist and Critical Care Medicine specialist, having earned his certification from the University of Milan.
 From 2011 to 2012, he served as a research fellow at the United States Army Institute for Surgical Research in San Antonio, Texas, under the National Research Council.
 Subsequently, he held positions as researcher and staff ICU physician at the University of Milan, Policlinico hospital.
 In 2019 he moved to Niguarda Hospital, where he currently serve in the general ICU.
 As of 2022, he hold the position of Associate Professor of Anesthesia and Intensive Care Medicine at the University of Milano-Bicocca.
 His primary research focuses on acid-base and electrolyte pathophysiology, fluid therapy, respiratory pathophysiology, control of breathing, and extracorporeal gas exchange.

-University of Milano-Bicocca, Dept. of Medicine and Surgery, Monza, Italy
+University of Milano-Bicocca, School of Medicine and Surgery, Monza, Italy

 MARCELLO MASSIMINI